The Legacy of Jay Defeo. By Neal Von Flue

 These paintings are studies of the dental bridge that she was given after her teeth fell out.
 They were the first things that she made when she finally got over her obsession with The Rose.

 Origins, from 1956- two years before The Rose.

 Persephone, from 1957.

 Verdict #1, from 1982.

 Jay Defeo may have been a part of the beat generation, but she is also part of a larger, more complex community.
-Creators that are unflinching in their dedication and committed to turning over every stone they can find.
+Creators that are unflinching in their dedication and committed to turning over every stone that they can find.
 Artists who decide for themselves when it’s time to stop.

-But when I looked for her other work and saw The Dove #1 and I put them both under one hand, a silhouette emerged of an artist with incredible versatility and strength.
+But when I looked for her other work and saw The Dove #1, and I put them both under one hand, a silhouette emerged of an artist with incredible versatility and strength.
 Then I found her collage work.
 Her work with ink and photocopiers.
-Her early work in Florence, her jewelry, her drawings, her bold choices, her humor, her dedication to craft, her aesthetic.
+Her early work in Florence, her jewelry, her drawings, her bold choices.
+Her humor, her dedication to craft, her aesthetic.
 I realized that I had completely misunderstood The Rose.